-But it’s not great to be overweighted for diving either.
+But it’s really not ideal to be diving overweighted either.

 When you’re overweighted you’ll have to add a lot more air to your BCD to find your neutral buoyancy.
 Which means you’ll burn through your air much quicker and end up with shorter dives.